nikkNizz/Drawish/README.md

 #### Effects
 From the "Image->Effects" menu a window opens that allows you to apply effects to the image in the selection.
+*If transparent selection is active, the transparent color is treated as black*.
 If there is no selection, the effects are applied to the entire image.
 After each change, click the [Update] button to make the changes effective, or select the "update automatically" checkbox if the function allows it.